hashicorp/terraform-website/content/source/docs/extend/index.html.md

 ## [Plugin Types](/docs/extend/plugin-types.html)

-Learn about Terraform plugins, currently Providers.
+Learn about Terraform plugins that you can develop using the Terraform Plugin SDK (currently only Providers).

 ## [Writing Custom Providers](/docs/extend/writing-custom-providers.html)